MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/remotewipe-csp.md

 Added in Windows 10, version 1709.
 Exec on this node will perform a remote reset on the device, and persist user accounts and data.
 This setting is equivalent to selecting "Reset this PC > Keep my files" when manually starting a reset from the Settings app.
 The return status code shows whether the device accepted the Exec command.

 <a href="" id="doWipeCloud"></a>**DoWipeCloud**
-Performs a DoWipe remote reset, but downloads the OS payload from Windows Update instead of the local Windows recovery environment.
+Added in Windows 11, version 22H2.
+Performs a DoWipe remote reset, but downloads the OS payload from Windows update instead of using the local PC’s Windows Component store.
+The payload downloaded from Microsoft update will be used to reset the PC to the same version of Windows as it was pre-reset.

 <a href="" id="doWipeCloudPersistUserData"></a>**DoWipeCloudPersistUserData**
-Performs a DoWipe remote reset, but downloads the OS payload from Windows Update instead of the local Windows recovery environment.
+Added in Windows 11, version 22H2.
+Performs a DoWipe remote reset, but downloads the OS payload from Windows update instead of using the local PC’s Windows Component store.
+The payload downloaded from Microsoft update will be used to reset the PC to the same version of Windows as it was pre-reset.

 <a href="" id="doWipeCloudPersistProvisionedData"></a>**DoWipeCloudPersistProvisionedData**
-Performs a DoWipe remote reset, but downloads the OS payload from Windows Update instead of the local Windows recovery environment.
+Added in Windows 11, version 22H2.
+Performs a DoWipe remote reset, but downloads the OS payload from Windows update instead of using the local PC’s Windows Component store.
+The payload downloaded from Microsoft update will be used to reset the PC to the same version of Windows as it was pre-reset.

 <a href="" id="automaticredeployment"></a>**AutomaticRedeployment**
 Added in Windows 10, version 1809.
 Node for the Autopilot Reset operation.